 Figure 2 presents the annual mean NO2 concentration for each location based on the monthly passive tube sampling.
-The Regulations mandate an annual mean limit value of 40 $\mu$ g/m for NO2.
-As can be seen from Figure 2, the bus depot sampling point A11 is above the annual limit.
-The high level of NO2 is related to the volume of vehicular traffic.
-A11 is a new sampling point and daa is reviewing the results and implementing mitigation process to reduce emission levels.
+The Regulations mandate an annual mean limit value of 40 μg/m3 for NO2.
+As can be seen from Figure 2, the mean value at all sampling locations in Q2 2022 were below the limit value.
+The highest NO2 concentrations were detected at the bus depot sampling point A11 and are related to the volume of vehicular traffic and mass ground transit at this location.
+NO2 levels at this location which were lower than those recorded in Q1 2022 and Q4 2021.
+It is noted that the Terminal 1 staff shuttle bus stop was suspended from 2nd June 2022 to accommodate the temporary installation of covered areas for passengers outside Terminal 1.

-Figure 2 Average Monthly NO2 Concentrations Q1 2019
+Figure 2 Average Monthly NO2 Concentrations Year to Date 2022